Straggler Mitigation through Unequal Error Protection for Distributed Matrix Multiplication

-$\bullet$ The {\bf EW-UEP} coding strategy also uses a probabilistic window selection polynomial $\Gamma(\xi)$ for row and column class selection of $\Av$ and $\Bv$, respectively; but the window definition is different than the NOW-UEP strategy.
-The EW-UEP constructs the $i$-th window by including all packets whose importance level is $i$ or higher than $i$.
+The EW-UEP coding strategy also uses a probabilistic window selection polynomial $\Gamma(\xi)$ for row and column class selection of $\Av$ and $\Bv$, respectively; however, the window definition is different from that of the NOW-UEP strategy.
+The EW-UEP constructs the $i$-th window by including all the packets whose importance levels are $i$ or higher than $i$.
 For instance, let us assume that the third importance level is selected according to the window selection distribution.
-This strategy includes all the source messages from the first, second, and third importance levels.
-Thus, the EW strategy includes the most important matrices to the encoding process regardless of the importance level of the selected window to provide better protection than others.
+This strategy dictates inclusion of all the source messages from the first, second, and third importance levels in the codeword.
+Thus, the EW strategy includes the most important matrices in the encoding process regardless of the importance level of the selected window to provide a better protection than others.